 The WattmonMEGA has 512KB RAM, 100mbps Ethernet, and operates at 200MHz making it over twice as fast as the PRO.

 User Manuals

-Because the OS is the same for all of the Wattmons, these User Manuals are helpful for any of them:1)
+These User Manuals are helpful for any of the Wattmons:1)

 - Quick Start Guide (PRO and MINI)

 - Overview (PRO)

 - Chapter 1, Hardware Installation (PRO)

 - Chapter 2, Connecting to the Web Interface (PRO)

 - Chapter 3, Using the Wattmon Operating System (PRO)

 - Troubleshooting (PRO)

 Why Wattmon?